S.Leone Under Curfew After Military Armoury Attacked - UrduPoint

 Sierra Leone, an English-speaking country in West Africa, has been going through a political crisis following presidential and general elections in June this year.

-West Africa has seen a series of military coups and attempted coups since August 2020.

-Mali, Burkina Faso, Niger and Guinea, which shares a border with Sierra Leone, have all fallen under military control.

-Sierra Leone President Julius Maada Bio also offered assurances that calm had been returned to the capital, urging people to stay indoors.
+President Julius Maada Bio also offered assurances that calm had been returned to the capital.

 "In the early hours of this morning, there was a breach of security at the Military Barracks at Wilberforce in Freetown, as some unidentified individuals attacked the military armoury," he posted on X, formerly Twitter.